 Our suburbs fall apart quickly when they are not maintained.
 The miles of asphalt and concrete roadway, the vast expanse of front and back yards, the facades of fake rock and supposedly maintenance-free vinyl… these all take immense time and spare resources to keep them in order.
 America’s suburbs are not financially viable, even with the affluent living in them.
 As the poor become more of a presence there, it’s hard to see how these places can keep from unraveling.

 And it’s hard to see America not simply blaming the poor in response.
 When it takes the income of multiple families to maintain one suburban house, we’re going to see multiple families living in one house.
 This will occur on streets with several other homes that are abandoned and falling apart completely, thus reinforcing every stereotype of poor people and their willingness -- some contend desire -- to live sub-normal lives.
 It will be easy to write them off.

 I’ve called this transition the greatest social challenge of our generation.
-This week at Strong Towns we’re going to start to examine the complex set of issues of suburban poverty through our unique prism.
-If you’re wrapped up in today’s divisive left/right politics, try to avoid knee-jerk reaction and/or gloating as we -- our writers, commenters and those engaged with our message -- publicly struggle to understand the ramifications of all of this.
+At Strong Towns, we've examined and we continue to examine the complex issues surrounding suburban poverty through our unique prism.
+If you’re wrapped up in today’s divisive left/right politics, try to avoid knee-jerk reaction and/or gloating as you read and listen to our exploration of suburban poverty.

 There are simply not enough Americans, and never will be, to maintain the vast space our metropolitan areas and small towns have now expanded into.
 The next generation of change will continue to have extreme winners and losers, especially so on our current trajectory.
-How do we use the best of who we are to to create a society that is strong, prosperous and just?
-That is the question this week; help us answer it.
+How do we use the best of who we are to create a society that is strong, prosperous and just?
+That is the question that suburban poverty confronts us with; help us answer it.